 Original content production further strengthens this approach.
 Netflix’s investment in original shows and movies includes productions that appeal to a wide audience as well as those targeting specific niches or demographic groups.
 This diversification not only enhances the platform’s appeal but also serves a broader range of viewer interests, tapping into varied segments of the market.

-According to Anderson (2007), Netflix’s global reach amplifies the effectiveness of the long tail strategy.
+According to Anderson (2007), Netflix’s global reach amplifies the effectiveness of the long-tail strategy.
 By operating internationally, the platform caters to diverse cultural tastes and preferences, offering region-specific content that often represents niche interests in a global context.
 This international presence allows Netflix to aggregate a vast viewership, even from content that might have a smaller audience base in a single region.

 Contrasting with the traditional reliance on blockbusters in the entertainment industry, Netflix’s model thrives on the cumulative viewership across its wide range of content (Anderson, 2007).
 This approach reduces the dependency on singular hits, leveraging the aggregate demand for a varied content portfolio that includes both popular and long-tail titles.